7 Acts - Switzerland Edition

 And cut where you can.

-Carbon Footprint Tools in Germany
+Carbon Footprint Tools in Switzerland

 Act 7: Motivate your loved ones